Last Updated on

 Okay, now that you know what VulkanRT actually is, you might be wondering what the benefits are.

 Honestly, explaining the benefits of the runtime is not as easy as explaining the benefit of something entirely different like the audio or graphics driver, but let’s have a look at some of the benefits that we encountered during our testing.

 Games that are Vulkan optimized run really, really great when shifted to this runtime.
 Sure, you might be wondering if you have a choice, and you do.
 Just take Doom for instance; you can run it using VulkanRT, or if that is not what you want, you can run it using DirectX.

-For anyone who has an AMD GPU, shifting to VulkanRT will guaranteed to give you better performance as compared to staying on the DirectX API.
+For anyone who has an AMD GPU, shifting to VulkanRT will be guaranteed to give you better performance as compared to staying on the DirectX API.

 Reduces Load on CPU

-Another benefit of using VulkanRT is that it actually reduces load on the GPU.
-Although this can be done using DirectX 12 API as well, but that is limited to Windows 10 only.
+Another benefit of using VulkanRT is that it actually reduces the load on the GPU.
+Although this can be done using DirectX 12 API as well, that is limited to Windows 10 only.
 VulkanRT is supported and available on almost all the operating systems in the market, and that will make things much easier.

 The way the load is distributed is that instead of letting one core do the heavy lifting, the entire load of processing is evenly divided on all the physical cores present in the CPU.
 Making CPU a lot more efficient in performing tasks.